 Oliver Stone

-Stone started his film career writing the screenplays for Midnight Express (1978), for which he won the Academy Award for Best Adapted Screenplay; Conan the Barbarian (1982); and Scarface (1983).
+Stone began his career as a screenwriter for films such as Midnight Express (1978), for which he won the Academy Award for Best Adapted Screenplay, Conan the Barbarian (1982) and Scarface (1983).
 He then rose to prominence as writer and director of the Vietnam War film dramas Platoon (1986) and Born on the Fourth of July (1989), receiving Academy Awards for Best Director for both films, the former of which also won Best Picture.
 He also directed Salvador (1986), Wall Street (1987) and its sequel Wall Street: Money Never Sleeps (2010), The Doors (1991), JFK (1991), Heaven & Earth (1993), Natural Born Killers (1994), Nixon (1995), Any Given Sunday (1999), W. (2008) and Snowden (2016).
 Collectively, his films have grossed $1.3 billion worldwide.

 Many of Stone's films focus on controversial American political issues during the late 20th century, and as such were considered contentious at the times of their releases.
-Stone has been critical of the American foreign policy, which he considers to be driven by nationalist and imperialist agendas.
+Stone has been critical of American foreign policy, which he considers to be driven by nationalist and imperialist agendas.
 Like his subject matter, Stone is a controversial figure in American filmmaking, with some critics accusing him of promoting conspiracy theories.

 Biography from the Wikipedia article Oliver Stone.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.